 Key ingredients

 - Chicken – Since this is a recipe for chicken and dumplings, of course we'll need some cooked chicken as part of the finished dish.
-In the slow cooker variety, the chicken cooks right along with the other ingredients.
-In the other varieties, it's cooked separately in the oven, and can even be prepared ahead of time and stored in the refrigerator until you're ready to finish the dish.
+If you'd like to make the slow cooker variety according to the notes below, the chicken cooks right along with the other ingredients.
+Otherwise, we cook the chicken separately in the oven.
+It can even be prepared ahead of time and stored in the refrigerator until you're ready to finish the dish.

 - Veggies – The classic vegetables you expect to find in chicken and dumplings are onions, celery, and carrots.
 Together, they make up the 3 vegetable aromatic blend referred to as mirepoix, which is sometimes available, already chopped for you, in the grocery store.
 It's a real luxury if you're willing to spend a few extra dollars.

-- Extra virgin olive oil – We use olive oil to cook the chicken breast and to sauté the vegetables, adding flavor as they cook.
+- Extra virgin olive oil – We use olive oil to cook the chicken breast and to sautรฉ the vegetables, adding flavor as they cook.

-- Gluten free flour – To complete the roux, we cook a simple gum free gluten free flour blend in the melted butter.
-Avoid a gf flour blend with xanthan gum, which will create a gummy mess of a roux.
+- Gluten free flour – To complete the roux that thickens the soup, we cook a simple gum free gluten free flour blend in the melted butter.
+Avoid a gf flour blend with xanthan gum, which will create a gummy mess.
 You'll need a classic all purpose gluten free flour blend with xanthan gum, though, to make the biscuits or the dumpling batter.
+You can add 1/4 cup cornstarch to the flour blend to make lighter dumplings, or just use more of your all purpose blend.

 - Chicken stock – Choose a brand of chicken stock that has plenty of flavor, since it's the most plentiful ingredient in your soup.
 I rarely make my own chicken stock, since it just takes too long and Pacific chicken broth is so delicious.

-- Eggs – The dumplings that cook in the casserole-style varieties are made using eggs that add structure, rise, and richness.
+- Eggs – we use eggs in the dumplings that cook in the soup to add structure, rise, and richness.

-How to make gluten free soup dumplings from scratch
+How to make gluten free chicken and dumplings

 If you're making your dish with the traditional fluffy, free-form gluten free dumplings recipe, you're going to be amazed at how easy it is to mix up the batter.
 It's a thick but soft mixture of blended gluten free flours, baking powder, salt, eggs, and milk that you'll mix up in a bowl, and scoop mounds into hot liquid with a spring-loaded ice cream scoop to cook in moments.
 Be careful, though, as the dumplings expand quite a lot in the liquid!